 The day-to-day everyday decisions are made by those who have the child with them at that moment.

-4. How is the children residence (shared or not) decided?
+4. How is children place of residence (shared or not) decided?

 A different issue of custody and exercise of parental responsibilities is the one concerning the child’s residence, which may or not be shared by both parents (Shared residence, joint residence, or shared parenting).